 Our cookies do not store personal information such as your name, address, phone number or email in a format that can be read by others.
 The cookies we use cannot read or search your device to obtain information about you or your family, or read any material kept on your hard drive.

 We use a small number of cookies that store encrypted versions of information where you have used functions such as ‘Remember me?’ that allows us to remember your username for subsequent visits.
-However, this is encrypted so that only Knowles Associates can read this information.
+However, this is encrypted so that only Knowles Fleet can read this information.
 The website that places a cookie owns that cookie; only that website and other sites that it has agreed to share information with can read the information stored using a cookie.

 If you follow a link from our website to another website such as the DVLA, please be aware that the owner of the other website will have their own privacy and cookie policies for their site.
 We recommend you read their policies as we cannot be held responsible or liable for their website.